bombasticSlacks/Aspirant/Game/Academic.md

 #### Trauma Doc
 If you successfully use a [Trauma Kit](Example-Gear#Trauma%20Kit) on someone, their [Injury Penalty](Injury#Injury%20Penalty) goes away.
 You can also make a medical test to treat ongoing negatives that were caused by someone else's medical work.

+#### Multitasker
+Once per downtime, you can opt to take a second combat action after your first or expedite / multitask two narrative actions.

+#### Vitruvian
+#TODOcopy
+Your body is perfect and loses all scarring.
+You become immune to poison, and mutations you have don’t have any obvious signs.
+Going above your Max Toxicity temporarily doesn’t cause injury (though you still can’t take more modifications than that).